VoltDB/voltdb/examples/contentionmark/README.md

 Client Behavior Options
 ---------------------------
-You can control various characteristics of the demo by modifying the parameters passed into the InvestmentBenchmark java application in the "client" function of the run.sh script.
+You can control various characteristics of the demo by modifying the parameters passed into the java application in the "client" function of the run.sh script.

 **Speed & Duration:**